markround/nkp-cluster-cleaner/README.md

 - 🚀 Simple "one-click" catalog installation and tight integration with NKP features
 - 📋 Flexible rulesets and custom criteria
+- 🔔 Notifications (Slack currently supported, more to come)
 - 📈 Trend analysis, compliance monitoring and historical data tracking
 - 📊 Built-in web dashboard and administration console
 - 🔥 Prometheus metrics, NKP monitoring integration and Grafana dashboard
 - 🖥️ Also runs as a standalone console application

 > [!NOTE]
-> This is a personal project and is in no way supported/endorsed by, or otherwise connected to Nutanix
+> This is a personal project and is not supported/endorsed by, or otherwise connected to Nutanix

 ## Installation
 See the documentation at [docs/nkp.md](./docs/nkp.md) for details on how to deploy the application as a NKP catalog application, running inside the NKP Management Cluster itself.
 This is the recommended way to run the application as it includes the scheduled tasks, web interface and analytics with no further configuration needed.